Pictou: Other

-Pictou Town is 5 kilometres south of the port of Caribou where Northumberland Ferries Limited operates a seasonal vehicle-pedestrian ferry service to Prince Edward Island; there is also a pedestrian-only ferry that operates seasonally to Pictou Island.
-Several beaches are located near Pictou Town, most notably Caribou Provincial Park and Waterside Beach Provincial Park.
+Pictou is 5 kilometres south of the port of Caribou where Northumberland Ferries Limited operates a seasonal vehicle-pedestrian ferry service to Prince Edward Island; there is also a pedestrian-only ferry that operates seasonally to Pictou Island.
+Several beaches are located near Pictou, most notably Caribou Provincial Park and Waterside Beach Provincial Park.
+The Jitney Trail also starts at the waterfront.
+The former train route has been converted into a paved and gravel walkway for pedestrians and runs from Pictou to Oxford, Nova Scotia.
+The trail also connects to Brown's Point, just a few kilometres outside of Pictou, where the Hector landed.